kaissun/NewRepo/README.md

 `mvn test`

-in the same newely created folder, you will find the assembly for our program: SuperMarket1.0-0.0.1-SNAPSHOT.jar To run the program, please execute the following the line in the command line:
+in the same newly created folder, you will find the assembly for our program: SuperMarket1.0-0.0.1-SNAPSHOT.jar To run the program, and exactly the exemple provided in the problem, please run the following command.
+It will be without any parameters

 `java -jar SuperMarket1.0-0.0.1-SNAPSHOT.jar`

+the output will be:

+And if you want to test with other example, just you need to provide exactly 3 parameters with number type:

+`java -jar SuperMarket1.0-0.0.1-SNAPSHOT.jar 1 2 3`

+The order of parameters are standing for: <apple quantity> <orange quantity> <watermelon quantity>